mr-abhishek-kumar-singh/portfolio/index.md

 In case you are wondering how cyber attacks work, the friendly little pop-up when you clicked the link was a harmless example of an XSS attack.

 Many more such attacks exist in the real world.
-While it is practically impossible to be completely secure in this ever-evolving world, my objective is to contribute to the safety of me and my people a bit more than before.
+While it is practically impossible to be completely secure in this ever-evolving world, my objective is to contribute to the safety of the internet.

 On that note, I welcome you to my portfolio website.
 Happy reading...